Queen Moremi: The Musical

-Queen Moremi: The Musical is a 2019 Nigerian musical about 12th-century queen Moremi Ajasoro.
+Queen Moremi: The Musical is a 2018 Nigerian musical about 12th-century queen Moremi Ajasoro.
 The show was produced by Bolanle Austern-Peters Productions and the House of Oduduwa.
 It was directed by Bolanle Austen-Peters and produced by Joseph Umoibum.
 The show's music was composed by Kehinde Oritinehin.

 Productions

 The idea for the musical came about in December 2017.
 Princess Ronke Ademiluyi approached Austern-Peters to direct the musical.

-Paolo Sisiano and Justin Ezirin helped choreograph the show.
+Paolo Sisiano and Justin Ezirin choreographed the show.
 House of Emisara provided jewelry for the production.

-The shown ran from December 21, 2018, to January 2, 2019, at Terrakulture theatre, Victoria Island.
+The shown premiered on December 21, 2018 and ran until January 2, 2019, at Terra Kulture Arena, Victoria Island.

-In April 2019 a reloaded version of the show returned to Lagos for a limited run from 18 April 2019 until 5 May 2019.
+In April 2019 a 'reloaded' version of the show returned to Lagos for a limited run from 18 April 2019 until 5 May 2019.
 The show had a third run that December, from 24 December 2019 until 2 January 2020.

-Synopsis
+Premise

-The stage drama is about Moremi, the historic woman who saved the people of Ile-Ife from those who sought to enslave them.
+The musical follows the story of Moremi, the Yoruba queen who saved the people of Ile-Ife from the Ugbos, who sought to enslave them.
+She makes a pact with the goddess of River Esinmirin in order to find a way to defeat their enemies.
+She is later captured by the Ugbos, discovers their weakness, and then escapes and returns to Ile-Ife.
+She leads the final charge, successfully defeating the Ugbos.
+Esinmirin returns and demands Moremi give her "what is most dear to her".